-Close your eyes, and imagine that when you open them you have been magically transported to another country and you are inside a Starbucks.
-How do you know you’re in a Starbucks?
-Even if you’re not this guy, you could probably tell where you are without seeing the word “Starbucks” or the mermaid logo.
+Close your eyes, and imagine that when you open them you have been magically transported to another country and you are inside a McDonald’s.
+How do you know you’re in a McDonald’s?
+Surely you would know without having to see the name McDonald’s or the famous Golden Arches logo.
 Would you even know that you were in a different country?
-Probably not – and that’s exactly how Starbucks wants it.
-A Starbucks coffee shop has a certain look and feel, a “know it when you see it” gestalt that is easily and immediately identifiable.
+Probably not – and that’s exactly how McDonald’s wants it.
+A Mickey D’s has a certain look and feel, which is easily and immediately identifiable.

 In China, trade dress is not well defined and not given specific protection as such.
 Conceptually, trade dress in China incorporates IP elements that don’t fit neatly under the rubric of trademark, copyright, or patent, and to the extent trade dress is protected in China, it is via China’s Anti-Unfair Competition Law (AUCL).
 However, insofar as it applies to trade dress, the AUCL is not particularly strong, only applies to “famous” products and services, and doesn’t have a mechanism for registration.
-In other words, you can only enforce trade dress rights by taking administrative or legal action, and if you don’t have a famous product or service you probably shouldn’t bother.
+In other words, you can only enforce trade dress rights by taking administrative or legal action.

 While there have been some interesting trade dress cases coming out of China in recent years, for most brands it is not a realistic option, and the good ole trio of trademarks, copyrights, and patents remains the way to go.
 This said, for brands that are getting very popular in China, trade dress may present one more protection avenue.